primeqa/primeqa/examples/mrc/README.md

        --output_dir ${OUTPUT_DIR} --fp16 --do_eval \
        --per_device_eval_batch_size 128 --overwrite_output_dir
 ```
+- if you want to do [calbrate the confidence](https://arxiv.org/abs/2101.07942) estimate of your fine-tuned model use the following:

 For eval with confidence calibration, add the following additional command line arguments:
 ```shell